awlsring/Serverless-LoR-Match-Scraper/README.md

     * player2_champions (SS): Champions in player 2's deck
     * winner (S): Uuid of winning player.
     * loser (S): Uuid of losing player.

+### S3 Bucket & Bucket Deployment
+An S3 bucket is used to host the wesbsite.
+The build for the react projet is targeted by the bucket deployment is sent to the bucket eveytime `cdk deploy` targotting the resource stack is run.
+[Te webpage this creates can be accessed here.](https://lor-match-tracker-react-bucket.s3-us-west-2.amazonaws.com/index.html)

 #### CDK Commands
 *  `npm run build` compile typescript to js